Skip to main content

 A container can have two types of addressing:

-Addressing is selected when container creation.
-In a container with Path-Style addressing, you can enable Virtual-Hosted addressing.
+Addressing is selected when the container is created.
+A container with Path-Style addressing can have Virtual-Hosted addressing enabled.
 You cannot change the addressing from Virtual-Hosted to Path-Style.

-You can view the addressing type of the created container in the control panels under Object StorageContainers → container page → tab Accesses → block Addressing type.
+You can view the addressing type of a created container in the control panel under Object StorageContainers → Contain er page → Configuration tab → Addressing Type block .

 Virtual-Hosted addressing